ChinenyeOguadinma/ChinenyeOguadinma/README.md

 Data Scientist and Data Designer
 --------------------------------

-Hello, I am Chinenye Oguadinma, a passionate data scientist and designer from Nigeria.
+I am Chinenye Oguadinma, a passionate data scientist and designer from Nigeria.
 I am committed to harnessing the power of data and artificial intelligence to advocate for Sustainable Development Goals and address complex business issues.
 My diverse engineering and business administration/analytics background gives me a unique perspective.
 With international experience gained from working at prestigious organizations such as the United Nations and Enactus, I bring knowledge and skills.

 * 🌍  I'm based in Nigeria.
 * 🖥️  See my portfolio at [My Data Portfolio](http://chineyoguadinma.wixsite.com/mysite/data-projects)